Ian Cardozo: Military career

-Pakistani-Bangladesh War of 1971
+Indo-Pakistani War of 1971

-At the outbreak of the Pakistani-Bangladesh War of 1971, Cardozo was attending a course at the Defence Services Staff College, Wellington.
+At the outbreak of the Indo-Pakistani War of 1971, Cardozo was attending a course at the Defence Services Staff College, Wellington.
 His battalion, 4/5 Gorkha Rifles, was already deployed in the eastern theatre of operations.
 The battalion's second-in-command was killed in action and Cardozo was ordered to replace him.
 He arrived at his battalion in time to accompany them on the Indian Army's first heliborne operation during the battle of Sylhet.
 He was popularly named Cartoos sahib by his Gorkha regiment as they found it difficult to pronounce his first name.
 Cartoos means a cartridge in Hindi.

 After the fall of Dhaka, Cardozo stepped on a land mine and his leg was critically injured.
 Due to non-availability of morphine or pethidine, and absence of medics, his leg could not be amputated surgically.
 He subsequently used his khukri to amputate his own leg.
 Afterwards, his unit captured a Pakistan Army surgeon, Maj.
 Mohammad Basheer, who operated on Cardozo.
 However, the veracity of the account has been questioned by Brigadier (Retd) Rattan Kaul stating that Cardozo stepped on a mine set up by his own forces, hence was a battle accident casualty and was brought to battalion medical post and Captain DK Sengupta, Regimental Medical Officer was the one who cut the hanging ligament.
 Later, a Pakistani surgeon amputated his ankle in a Pakistani hospital in Sylhet.
 According to Rattan Kaul, there were several witnesses to the event.
 Rattan Kaul's version was also produced at the instance of Press Council of India in newspaper, The Hindu on August 2, 2023.